skyflowapi/skyflow-python/README.md

 {
     "records": [
         {
+            "id": str,     # SkyflowID of the records to be deleted "table": str,  # name of table holding the above skyflow_id },
+        {
-            "id": [str],  # List of SkyflowID's of the records to be deleted "table": str,  # name of table holding the above skyflow_id }
+            "id": str,     # SkyflowID of the records to be deleted "table": str,  # name of table holding the above skyflow_id }
     ]